-Using heavier plates and cutlery.
+Using heavier plates and cutlery

 Restaurants that invest in heftier flatware and cutlery are sending you a subtle signal that their food is worth a hefty price tag.

 According to Charles Spence, a professor of experimental psychology at Oxford University, how much we enjoy our food has a lot to do with the tools we use to eat it.
-In his 2013 study on the subject, which was published in the journal Flavour, Spence found that because we associate heavier plates and cutlery with expense, we tend to view meals eaten off them as more luxurious and enjoyable.
+In his 2013 study on the subject, which was published in the journal Flavour, Spence found that because we associate heavier plates and cutlery with the expense, we tend to view meals eaten off them as more luxurious and enjoyable.

-Using descriptive language.
+Using descriptive language

-"Superlative claims—descriptions like 'the world's best burger'—can't possibly be true, and diners will simply ignore them," restaurant consultant Allen explained.
+"Superlative claims—descriptions like 'the world's best burger'—can't possibly be true, and diners will simply ignore them," restaurant consultant Allen says.
 "However, enticing adjectives, like 'line-caught' or 'sun-dried,' will feed the imagination and get our taste buds tingling."

 In a 2002 six-week field study from the University of Illinois Urbana-Champaign, researchers found that adding an enticing description to a menu item increased sales by a whopping 27 percent.
 These appetizing descriptions changed customers' feelings of satisfaction toward the food and the restaurant, even influencing their thoughts about returning in the future.

-Playing classical music.
+Playing classical music